adharshmk96/stk/docs/gsk.md

 })
 ```

-4. **Serving Static Files:** The `Static` function enables the server to serve static files from a directory.
+4. **Serving Static Files:** Use the `Static` function to serve static files from a specific directory.

 ```go
 server.Static("/assets/*filepath", "/path/to/your/static/files")